 Ever wonder why it’s called a balance sheet?
 It’s because the two sides of the equation must be balanced by definition: assets will always equal liabilities plus equity.

-The balance sheet format includes several different components, and the details may vary from company to company and industry to industry—but all balance sheets should at least list the value of assets, liabilities, and shareholder equity.
+The balance sheet several different components, and the details may vary from company to company and industry to industry—but all balance sheets should at least list the value of assets, liabilities, and shareholder equity.